MSc course modules

 Topics in this module include energy demand, supply markets, competition, energy policy principles and local, national and regional examples.
 National and international regulatory and legal environments, energy-economics-environmental models of global impact and policy instruments and market mechanisms for carbon mitigation will also be considered.
 Cost/Benefit analysis and private investment decision making will be discussed.
 The module will also provide a platform for evaluating future technologies.

 This module gives students the opportunity to look beyond the confines of the taught course modules to consider broader aspects of energy and to gain key professional skills.
 In the debating society, students will explore current energy issues.
 Previous debating topics have included, for example, the role of industrialised nations in leading the march on climate change, the construction of new nuclear power stations and their role in the UK energy landscape and whether an individual can influence the use of one technology through their investment in it.
+The non-technical /soft skills development will focus on developing effective team work, communications and personal effectiveness.
+Students will participate in activities and discussions, identifying and sharing successful approaches to problem solving and working with others in order to be prepared for the first years of employment.
 The Graduate School courses give students the opportunity to develop professional skills (such as oral presentation, CV writing, etc.) that are useful not only during the MSc course but also in securing and succeeding in gainful employment thereafter.
-In addition, during this module, guest speakers from the leading edge of academia, industry and government are invited to give bespoke lectures exclusively to the MSc in Sustainable Energy Futures students.

 The Spring term for the MSc revolves around intensive modules lasting two weeks.
 Each module is taught by experts in that field, from academia, industry and government.